inovex/scrumlr.io/docs/src/content/docs/dev/Frontend/guidelines.md

     order: 18
 ---

 The conventions below are what reviewers look for.
-The general contribution rules — branch naming, pull request format, semantic commit prefixes, the AI tooling policy — are in the [contributing guideline](/dev/contributing/) and are not repeated here.
+The general contribution rules are in the [contributing guideline](/docs/src/content/docs/dev/contributing.md) and are not repeated here.

 ## Imports